janboddez/import-from-mastodon/README.md

 1. Disable automatic sharing of WordPress posts, and solely enable the import function.
 (Both plugins—see above—must still be active, counterintuitive or not!)

    ```
-   // Use Share on Mastodon's settings, yet disable sharing itself.
+   // Despite using Share on Mastodon's settings, disable sharing itself.
    add_filter( 'share_on_mastodon_enabled', '__return_false' );
    ```